 A rinse with saltwater can be a simple, natural method for short-term relief.
 Saltwater is a natural disinfectant and therefore provides refreshment from bad breath or unpleasant mouth feel with a quick clean.
 Saltwater is often recommended to provide relief of swollen gums or mouth sores, particularly after a dental surgery or procedure.
-However, saltwater should not be used as a long-term mouthwash because it may contribute to tooth erosion, making teeth more susceptible to chipping or cavities.
+However, saltwater should not be used as a long-term wash because it may contribute to tooth erosion, making teeth more susceptible to chipping or cavities.

 ● Therapeutic Mouthwash

 Therapeutic mouthwashes contain active chemical or biological ingredients that control conditions such as gingivitis, plaque, or tooth decay.
 For instance, cetylpyridinium chloride is effective to reduce bad breath.
 Fluoride has been proven to prevent tooth decay.
-Other therapeutic mouthwash ingredients include chlorhexidine, peroxide, and essential oils.
+Other therapeutic wash ingredients include chlorhexidine, peroxide, and essential oils.

 Mouthwash is not recommended for use by children under the age of 6.
-Young children are prone to swallowing large amounts of mouthwash, which can lead to adverse effects such as nausea, vomiting, or intoxication.
+Young children are prone to swallowing large amounts of it, which can lead to adverse effects such as nausea, vomiting, or intoxication.